 This is a mixed-method quantitative and qualitative study utilizing both an anonymous questionnaire and an unstructured individual clinical interview.
 The variable "satisfaction" was selected for study because of its use as the central variable of prior empirical questionnaire studies of TA.
-In addition, Tessman's (2003) comprehensive interview study of training analysis also utilized "satisfaction."
-For his own questionnaire study, Bush concluded that "satisfaction is probably the most valid [measure]" (M. Bush, personal communication, November 10, 2011).
+In addition, Tessman's (2003) comprehensive interview study of training analysis also utilized "satisfaction".
+For his own questionnaire study, Bush concluded that "satisfaction is probably the most valid [measure]" (personal communication).

-The questionnaire, presented in the Appendix, was limited to two pages to enhance the usual low response rate reported in prior surveys of analysts; we expected that a longer questionnaire would reduce the response rate further.
-The questionnaire focused on the graduate analyst's report of satisfaction with both training analysis and analysis by a non-TA, if relevant.
-Satisfaction was rated on a 5-point scale: $5 = very \ satisfied$; $4 = moderately \ satisfied$; $3 = partially \ satisfied/partially \ dissatisfied$; $2 = moderately \ dissatisfied$; and $1 = very \ dissatisfied$.
+The questionnaire, presented in Appendix I, was limited to two pages to enhance the usual low response rate reported in prior surveys of analysts; we expected that a longer questionnaire would reduce the response rate further.
+The questionnaire focused on the graduate analyst's report of satisfaction with both training analysis and analysis by a non-TA if relevant.
+Satisfaction was rated on a five-point scale: Very satisfied = 5; Moderately satisfied = 4; Partially satisfied/partially dissatisfied = 3; Moderately dissatisfied = 2; Very dissatisfied = 1.

-The target population of American Psychoanalytic Association (APsaA) graduate analysts selected for study were those who had graduated between 1993 and 2003.
-This range was selected so that they all would be relatively recent graduates, but it allowed for a 5-year postgraduation period to engage in additional analytic treatment.
+The target population of American Psychoanalytic Association (APsaA) graduate analysts selected for study were those who had graduated during 1993-2003 inclusive.
+This range was selected so that they all would be relatively recent graduates, but it allowed for a five-year period post-graduation to engage in additional analytic treatment.
 It was not possible to mail directly to members because the year of graduation could not be determined from the membership roster.
-At the author's (J. S.) request, APsaA institutes were asked to send lists of names of graduates from 1993 and 2003 to our research assistant, pledged to confidentiality, who e-mailed the questionnaire to the graduates.
-Respondents e-mailed the questionnaire back to the research assistant, who removed the respondent's name and e-mail address from the questionnaire, assigned a code number, and forwarded the anonymized questionnaire to the author for scoring.
+At the author's request, APsaA institutes were asked to send lists of names of graduates during 1993-2003 to our research assistant, pledged to confidentiality, who emailed the questionnaire to the graduate.
+Respondents emailed the questionnaire back to the research assistant who removed the respondent's name and email address from the questionnaire, assigned a code number, and forwarded the anonymized questionnaire to the author for scoring.
 Only respondents who requested an individual interview were identified by name to the author.

-This article illustrates the process of assessment of the validity of the questionnaire ratings of satisfaction by comparison of questionnaire ratings with ratings of satisfaction based on transcriptions of individual interviews of those volunteer respondents.
+Next, this paper will illustrate the process of assessment of the validity of the questionnaire ratings of satisfaction by comparison of questionnaire ratings with ratings of satisfaction based on transcriptions of individual interviews of those volunteer respondents.
 The interviews were not as focused on the respondent's satisfaction with analysis as the questionnaire, but on a broad range of feelings and experiences in relation to the analysis.

-Because the interview material is different from, and not simply redundant to, the questionnaire rating, it seems appropriate to use the interview material to validate the questionnaire rating of satisfaction.
-Interviews were designed to obtain information about the emotional aspects of respondents' analyses, which were not explored in the brief questionnaire.
-Interviews were voluntary, exploratory, and relatively unstructured; they prioritized developing emotional contact with the interviewee to provide more illumination of emotionally charged views of their training analysis rather than the cataloguing possible in a structured interview.
-Interviewees were regularly asked how they had selected their analyst, how they felt about the "fit" with their analyst, and about post-termination contact issues.
-All transcribed interviews by the author have been reviewed and approved by the interviewees, who also had access to this entire article.
+Since the interview material is different from and not simply redundant to the questionnaire rating, it seems appropriate to use the interview material to validate the questionnaire rating of satisfaction.
+Interviews were designed to obtain information about the emotional aspects of respondents' analyses which were not explored in the brief questionnaire.
+Interviews were voluntary, exploratory and relatively unstructured; they prioritized developing emotional contact with the interviewee to provide more illumination of emotionally-charged views of their training analysis rather than the cataloguing possible in a structured interview.
+Interviewees were regularly asked how they'd selected their analyst, how they felt about the "fit" with their analyst, and about post-termination contact issues.
+All transcribed interviews by the author have been reviewed and approved by the interviewees, who also had access to this entire paper.

-The order of transcribed interviews was scrambled and sent separately to two senior psychoanalyst raters (HK and FP), who rated them individually and blindly for satisfaction using the scale of questionnaire ratings of 5 to 1, based on brief descriptive anchor points from the author about each questionnaire level.
+The order of transcribed interviews was scrambled and sent separately to two senior psychoanalyst raters (HK and FP) who rated them individually and blindly for satisfaction using the scale of questionnaire ratings of 5 to 1, based on brief descriptive anchor points from the author about each questionnaire level.